perchrh/sanction_list_search/README.md

 Basic reader and searcher for entities and individuals on the EU, UN and OFAC sanction lists.

 See */reader.py for basic read methods
-See eu_global/reader.py for a basic search method
+See eu/searcher.py#search for a basic search method

 How to run it
 -----
 Requires python3, and the pip-modules fuzzywuzzy, Fuzzy, python-Levenshtein, and lxml, installed.

-    $ cd eu_global
+    $ cd eu
     $ python3 searcher.py

 Search method